General Terms and Conditions

 9.1.
 In the event of any breach or non-fulfilment of the representations and warranties of Provider, Provider shall have the right, within 30 days after receipt of a written notice, to put Customer in the same position in which it would have been if the representation or warranty had been complied with.
 If, and to the extent, such cure cannot be effected within such a time period, Provider shall be liable to Customer, subject to the exclusions and limitations set forth herein, for damage incurred or sustained by Customer due to the breach of the representation or warranty.

 9.2.
-If Customer wishes to assert a claim under this SaaS agreement for a breach of Provider’s representations and warranties, Customer shall deliver a written notice to Provider within 5 days after having recognized the breach.
+If Customer wishes to assert a claim under these T&Cs or an applicable agreement for a breach of Provider’s representations and warranties, Customer shall deliver a written notice to Provider within 5 days after having recognized the breach.
 The notice of breach shall contain a brief description of the circumstances of the relevant breach of warranty or misrepresentation, to the extent such information is available.
 Failure to give due and timely notice within the time period set forth above shall not exclude Provider’s liability related to such breach.
 However, Provider’s liability shall be reduced if and to the extent that damage has been caused or aggravated by virtue of Customer’s failure to give notice in accordance with the preceding paragraph.

 10. Limitation of Provider’s liability

-iv. loss of data;
+iv. for loss of data;

 11. Term | Termination